Jacob Riis: Migration to the United States

 Riis was in much demand as a carpenter, a major reason being the low prices he charged.
 After a while, Riis returned to New York City.
 He was most successful as a salesman, particularly of flatirons and fluting irons, becoming promoted to the sales representative of them for the state of Illinois.
 In Chicago, he was cheated of both his money and his stock and had to return to an earlier base in Pittsburgh where he found that the subordinates he had left to sell in Pennsylvania had cheated him in the same manner.
 With funds tight, and while bedridden with a fever, Riis learned from a letter that Elisabeth, the former object of his affection, was engaged to a cavalry officer.
 Once recovered from his illness, Riis returned to New York City, selling flatirons along the way.

+In his earlier years, Riis had lost six of his brothers to tuberculosis, which was occurring in alarming proportions in Europe and the United States.
+In 1906 Riis received a letter from a family member in Denmark, with a postage stamp and Christmas seal affixed to it, informing him of the great success Christmas seals were experiencing in Denmark in raising funds to fight tuberculosis.
+Given the plight that befell his brothers, Riis became very interested, especially in the efforts of Einar Holbøll who was responsible for issuing the Christmas seals sold in Danish post offices.
+The sale of Christmas seals had experienced great success in Denmark and Sweden.

+Inspired by the news, Riis was compelled to write an article in a magazine about the dreaded disease and the success of Christmas seals, entitled "Christmas stamps", urging that such a program be adopted in the United States.
+Though his idea was supported by a few doctors and hospitals, it was generally shrugged off by the wider population, who assumed there was simply no way to deal with the disease.
+When Emily Bissell, secretary of the Delaware Red Cross, read Riis's article she thought the idea had great promise.
+After overcoming initial skepticism she persuaded a printer to produce 50,000 Christmas seals on credit.
+After getting permission from the Delaware Postmaster, they were sold in various post offices in Delaware.
+The idea quickly took hold.
+Through the efforts of Jacob Riis and Emily Bissell, along with the Red Cross, the first Christmas seals saw great success in raising funds in the United States in 1907 and thereafter.